 Remember, uromastyx burrows tend to stay a bit more humid.
 Your pet can use the humid hide to help prevent shedding issues.

 The humidity needs to be low.
-For Egyptian Uromastyx, you need a humidity level of around 20-30%.
+For Egyptian Uromastyx, you need around 20-30% humidity.
 Place a probe from a digital hygrometer on the surface of the cool side.

 If the humidity gets too high, your pet can suffer from respiratory illness and skin infections.

 You can offer a humid hide near shedding time.
 Any burrow will likely be more humid as well.
 Sphagnum moss or coconut fiber placed in a hide and made a bit damp works very well for a humid hide.